AdaCore/uwrap/documentation/tutorial/tutorial.rst

 libray.

 ``standard.out`` has a unique field that corresponds to a text to display at the end of the wrapping process.
-In this case, the expression ``self & "\n"`` will convert self to a string - which for Ada nodes means extracting the text of the node - and then concatenating it with a end of line.
+In this case, the expression ``it & "\n"`` will convert ``it`` to a string - which for Ada nodes means extracting the text of the node - and then concatenating it with a end of line.

 It's useful to undersand that ``standard.out`` is not an operation that is